Master's Program in Language and Communication

 The master’s program in Language and Communication ensures that students are ideally prepared, both in terms of content and methodology, to begin an academic career in the field of linguistics.

 Thanks to the specialist, methodological and personal skills that our students acquire through their project work, in particular, they also qualify for jobs in non-scientific fields of activity.
-Our graduates work, for example, in corporate communications, market and opinion research, PR, marketing, consulting, project management and public relations.
+Our graduates work, for example, in corporate communications, market and opinion research, PR, marketing, terminology management and corporate language management, consulting, project management and public relations.

 • Required interests and skills